MiroslavMali/WeatherApp/README.md

 1. **Search by City**:
    - Enter the city name in the input field and click the "Search" button.
 2. **Current Location**:
-   - Click the GPS button to get weather updates for your current location.
+   - Click the GPS button to get weather updates for your current location (automatically shown upon loading the page).

 ## Live Demo
 Check out the live demo [here](https://weather-app-c4785.web.app).